 Rustioni is in-demand worldwide as a versatile conductor of symphonic music.
-In January 2019, Maestro Rustioni made his American orchestral conducting debut with the Indianapolis Symphony Orchestra; in 2021/22 season he will make his debut with the Philadelphia Orchestra.
-He has conducted all major Italian symphony orchestras, including the Accademia Nazionale di Santa Cecilia Orchestra and the Filarmonica della Scala and is a regular guest of the London Philharmonic Orchestra, of the City of Birmingham Symphony Orchestra and of the Hallé Orchestra in the UK.
+In January 2019, Maestro Rustioni made his American orchestral conducting debut with the Indianapolis Symphony Orchestra and returns in 2021/22 season to conduct for the first time the Philadelphia Orchestra.
+He has already conducted all major Italian symphony orchestras, including the Accademia Nazionale di Santa Cecilia Orchestra and the Filarmonica della Scala and is a regular guest of the London Philharmonic Orchestra, of the City of Birmingham Symphony Orchestra and of the Hallé Orchestra in the UK.
 His international orchestral engagements include the Essen Philharmonic Orchestra, the Danish National Symphony Orchestra, the Orchestre de Chambre de Lausanne.

-As Principal Conductor of Opéra National de Lyon, Daniele Rustioni conducts two new productions each season and is regular guest of the Théâtre des Champs-Elysées in Paris – where he will open the season 2021/22 with Werther in concert version – as well as of the Aix-en-Provence Festival, where he has presented Tosca in 2019 and is conducting a new production of Falstaff directed by Barrie Kosky, a revival of Le coq d’or by Rimski-Korsakov and I due Foscari by Giuseppe Verdi in concert version.
+As Principal Conductor of Opéra National de Lyon, Daniele Rustioni conducts two new productions each season and is regular guest of the Théâtre des Champs-Elysées in Paris – where he has opened the season 2021/22 with Manon by Massenet in concert version – as well as of the Aix-en-Provence Festival, where he has been extensively present in summer 2021 conducting a new production of Falstaff directed by Barrie Kosky, a revival of Le coq d’or by Rimski-Korsakov and I due Foscari by Giuseppe Verdi in concert version.

 Maestro Rustioni has made regular appearances in Japan since his debut conducting Madama Butterfly at the Nikkikai Opera in 2014, including performances with the Kyushu Symphony Orchestra and the Tokyo Symphony Orchestra.
 In May 2018, he returned to Japan for concerts with the Osaka Philharmonic and the Tokyo Metropolitan Symphony Orchestra.